 All you need to do is throw a small batch of the same beans you’re about to grind into the grinder first, grind them up, and then set them aside.
 At that point, the grinder is lined with fresh coffee bean leftovers, and you’re good to go!

 Another must is to use good water with your coffee.
 Not distilled, though, or it’ll tamper with your extraction.
 Just some well-filtered water should do.

 If you want to go all-out for an ideal cupping experience, consider getting something like Third Wave Water to make sure the minerals are perfectly balanced, or check out our guide to picking water for coffee.

 Coffee Tasting Techniques & Terminology (and Some Coffee Tasting Notes)

-When cupping coffee with others, there are often some obvious flavor notes that will stand out to most (if not all!) of the people there.
-But then there are those subtle, difficult-to-notice flavors that are there, hiding in the background.
+When cupping coffee with others, there are often some obvious flavour notes that will stand out to most (if not all!) of the people there.
+But then there are those subtle, difficult-to-notice flavours that are there, hiding in the background.

 Make finding them part of your mission!

 During the cupping, you’re going to take time smelling and tasting the coffee in several different ways.
 Here’s a quick list of the things you’re going to do: